XZH12399/CartPole/README.md

 # CartPole
-Using DQN(a alogrthim in reinforcement learning) to play CartPole
+Using DQN(a algorithm in reinforcement learning) to play CartPole